cabo/restatement/draft-bormann-restatement.md

   non-local reference is resolvable and well-scoped.
 - Rephrasing the statement as a Note can make clear that there is no normative intention.
+- Examples MUST be identified clearly as such, including identifying any explanatory notes as such so that these are not misunderstood as new normative statements.

 If a larger copy from a cited document is made, it SHOULD be made verbatim and differences introduced deliberately should be explicitly